 Protection of drinking water is everyone's responsibility.
-You can help protect your community's drinking water source(s) in several ways: (examples: dispose of chemicals properly; take used motor oil to a recycling center, volunteer in your community to participate in group efforts to protect your source, etc.).
+You can help protect your community's drinking and source water through the following actions: disposing of chemicals and paints properly, taking used motor oil to a recycling center, eliminating or strictly limiting the use of harsh lawn and garden fertilizers and pesticides, and practicing water conservation in and around your home.